rprouse/NUnitPlatformTests/README.md

 # NUnit Platform Tests

-NUnit tests targetting various platforms like .NET Core.
+NUnit tests targeting various platforms like .NET Core.
 I am using this to test the NUnit Visual Studio Adapter updates.

 ### Projects